kumu/help/site/guides/perspectives.md

 ## Editing the perspective

 Each project comes with a default perspective that is active when the project is created.
 To edit the perspective, click the "edit perspective" link on the map overview.
-You'll be taken a new pane with three sections: decorations, filters and advanced.
+You'll be taken a new pane with three sections: **decorations**, **filters** and **advanced**.

 Add a description to your perspective to give context for what you're trying to bring attention to with the perspective.
 The first paragraph of the description will also show in the map legend.